Inflectra/rapise-documentation/docs/Manuals/kb.md

 ### <a onclick="return RegisterKbClick('KB458', 'How to start Rapise Launcher on Windows Boot')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB458.aspx">KB458</a> How to start Rapise Launcher on Windows Boot

 Windows may reboot because of various reasons.
-If you use a machine to run Rapise tests on regular basis than you want Rapise Launcher to be started automatically after system reboot.
-The most reliable method that works with any Windows edition is to use Task Scheduler.
+If you use a machine to run Rapise tests on regular basis than you want RapiseLauncher to be started automatically after system reboot.

 ### <a onclick="return RegisterKbClick('KB457', 'How to organize custom code in User.js')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB457.aspx">KB457</a> How to organize custom code in User.js